xorel/addon-pyone/README.rst

 Privazio is a private cloud for residential users, startups or workgroups with a special focus on privacy.

-PyONE is meant to be a key component to implement an Ansible module for managing Open Nebula.
+PyONE is the core component of the following `Ansible module for OpenNebula <https://github.com/privazio/ansible>`_.

 License
 -------